Click here to increase size

 Behind the Market Exchange we find the Stone Bridge, which works were initiated at the beginning of the XV century.

-Next to the Market Exchange we can see the Town Hall, a building from the second half of the XX century, but which follows the design and materials used in the Market Exchange.
+Next to the Market Exchange we can see with the audioguide (audioguides) the Town Hall, a building from the second half of the XX century, but which follows the design and materials used in the Market Exchange.
 On both sides of the main door, there are two monumental sculptures by Pablo Serrano welcoming visitors.
 They are San Valero, patron saint of the city, and the city's Guardian Angel.

 In the small square, behind this fountain, we can see the Church of San Juan de los Panetes, with its characteristic tilted tower, the Zuda Tower, currently a municipal tourism office and panoramic viewpoint, and the best preserved remains from Caesaragusta's Roman wall.
-We can also find the Central Market very close from here, featuring all the typical products part of Zaragoza's gastronomy.
+We can also find with the audioguide (audioguides) the Central Market very close from here, featuring all the typical products part of Zaragoza's gastronomy.

 BASÍLICA OF PILAR